KxSystems/kx-vscode/README.md

 ## Get started

-If you have an existing q installation, you will see the message `q runtime installed` and can go directly to adding [connections](#connections).
+After installing the extension, if you have an existing q installation, you will see the message `q runtime installed` and can go directly to adding [connections](#connections).

-If you are new to q, you can install q with the kdb VS Code extension; see [install q](#install-q).

-### Install q

-**Step 1**: Download the latest version of kdb+.
-Different versions of kdb+ are available, and the version you download will determine the supported features in VS Code:
+If you do not have an existing q installation, and wish to [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/) follow [Integrating VS Code with q](#integrate-vs-code-with-q), where the VS Code Extension guides you through the steps to register, install q and add your license file.

+#### Registering for other kdb versions

+If you wish to use a version other than [kdb Insights Personal Edition](https://kx.com/kdb-insights-personal-edition-license-download/) you must register for that version and install q before continuing.

+The table below describes the different versions and their support for different features:

 | item                                                                                            | write q | run q queries | explore results | shared kdb process with kdb Insights |
 | ----------------------------------------------------------------------------------------------- | ------- | ------------- | --------------- | ------------------------------------ |